sandeepdpagade/sandeepdpagade/README.md

 # Hi, I'm Sandeep Pagade

 # About Me:
-<b> Frontend Dev - </b> <br/>
+<b> Frontend Dev - </b> <br />

-- <b> Skilled in MERN Stack: </b>  <br/>
+- <b> Skilled in MERN Stack: </b> <br />
 Experienced in building responsive, appealing web applications with React.js and Tailwind CSS, crafting interfaces that are simple, intuitive, and engaging.

-- <b> User-Centered Approach: </b> <br/>
+- <b> User-Centered Approach: </b> <br />
 Committed to developing applications that are easy to use and visually appealing, prioritizing the needs of users to make their experience straightforward and enjoyable.

-- <b> API Integration and Performance Optimization: </b> <br/>
+- <b> API Integration and Performance Optimization: </b> <br />
 Proficient in connecting to RESTful APIs to create efficient and well-functioning applications that work smoothly on different devices and screen sizes.

-- <b> Agile Collaboration & Version Control: </b> <br/>
+- <b> Agile Collaboration & Version Control: </b> <br />
 Familiar with working in Agile settings, using Git for tracking changes, and collaborating smoothly with team members to deliver high-quality, timely work.

 <pre>

  _____                                                                                           _____
 ( ___ )                                                                                         ( ___ )
  |   |~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~|   |